-During the cold war, the USSR and the US went to extraordinary lengths to gain an edge over one another.
+During the cold war, the USSR and the US went to extraordinary lengths to gain a technological edge over one another.
 This was especially true with nuclear weapon technology.

-Top Secret Programs
+Top Secret Research Program

-Dr David Lowry, a noted British historian, was quoted saying, “This is obscene.
+Dr. David Lowry, a noted British historian, was quoted saying, “This is obscene.
 To imagine that the first contact humans would have had with another world would have been to explode a nuclear bomb on it.
 Had they went ahead with it, we would never have had the iconic image of Neil Armstrong taking ‘one giant leap for mankind’.”